Keeping your Construction Team Productive While Working Remotely

 More employees than ever before are working remotely, which is presenting new challenges for organizations.
 Especially for the construction industry, where the overall industry is down by 13% according to the Associated Builders and Contractors (ABC).
 Companies that don’t shift to remote operations (where appropriate) are at risk of a 7% financial loss, so setting your team up for success is vital.
-Make sure you keep your construction team productive remotely.

 - Schedule daily “stand up meetings” or water cooler talks to help keep your team in the loop and know what others are working on.
 This activity can also help prevent team members from feeling isolated.
 These meetings are quick and efficient, with the goal of addressing any blockers that may keep employees from moving tasks or projects forward.